FerretDB/FerretDB/website/blog/2023-01-25-ferretdb-fetches-data-query-pushdown.md

 slug: ferretdb-fetches-data-query-pushdown
 title: How FerretDB fetches data - about query pushdown
 author: Patryk Kwiatek
-description: 'Find out how FerretDB uses query pushdown to fetch data from the storage layer (also called as “backend”)'
+description: 'Find out how FerretDB uses query pushdown to fetch data from the storage layer (also called as "backend")'
 image: /img/blog/ferretdb-query-pushdown.jpg
 ---